pourmand1376/.dotfiles/macbook/setup.md

     - Animate opening applications (disable)
     - Dock Position (Left)
     - Displays have separate spaces (Disable for aerospace)
+- Control Center
+    - Clock Options
+        - Display time with seconds
+        - Show the day of the week (Roozegar will show it)
 - Lock Screen
     - Start Screen Saver when inactive (For 10 minutes)
     - Turn display off on battery (For 20 minutes)